 Michael Walker, Senior FellowMichael Walker was the executive director of the Fraser Institute from its inception in 1974 until September 2005.
-Before that he taught at the University of Western Ontario and Carleton and was employed at the Bank of Canada and the Federal Department of Finance.
+Previously, he taught at the University of Western Ontario and Carleton and was employed at the Bank of Canada and the Federal Department of Finance.
 He received his Ph.D. at the University of Western Ontario and his B.A. at St. Francis Xavier University.
 As an economist, he has authored or edited 45 books on economic topics.
-His articles on technical economic subjects have appeared in professional journals in Canada, the United States and Europe, including the Canadian Journal of Economics, the American Economic Review, the Journal of Finance, the Canadian Tax Journal, Health Management Quarterly, Weltwertschaftliches Archiv and Health Affairs.
+His articles on technical economic subjects have appeared in professional journals in Canada, the United States and Europe, including the Canadian Journal of Economics, American Economic Review, Journal of Finance, Canadian Tax Journal, Health Management Quarterly, Weltwertschaftliches Archiv and Health Affairs.
 His primary concern as the founding Executive Director of the Fraser Institute has been to promote the examination and use of competitive markets as a method for enhancing the lives of Canadians.
 He is the co-founder, with Milton and Rose D. Friedman, of the Economic Freedom of the World project which is now a collaboration of institutes in 85 countries and produces the annual Economic Freedom of the World Index.
-The Index is one of the most widely cited such measures in the current academic literature.
+The index is one of the most widely cited such measures in the current academic literature.

 Gerry Angevine, Senior Fellow

 Gerry Angevine is Senior Fellow in the Fraser Institute’s Centre for Energy and Natural Resource Studies.
 Angevine has been President of AECL, an energy economics consulting